 What if ideas were colours?

-By combining the psychological and symbolic power of colour with interactive light play, Vodden crafts an avant-garde dialogue between artwork, environment, and audience.
-The resulting artworks transcend traditional boundaries of conceptual and abstract art, transforming philosophical ideas into immersive, contemplative spaces that challenge perception and inspire introspection.
+The mirrored surfaces invite viewers to see abstracted versions of themselves, fostering personal interpretations and a reflective engagement with the concepts.
+By merging the psychological power of colour with interactive light play, Vodden creates artworks that transcend traditional boundaries - transforming abstract ideas into contemplative liminal spaces that challenge perception and inspire introspection.